SWvheerden/tari/RFC/src/RFC-0201_TariScript.md

 ## Protocol modifications

-At a high level, Tari script works as follows:
+At a high level, Tari Script works as follows:

 * The spending script is recorded in the transaction UTXO.
 * UTXOs also define a new, _offset public key_.
 * After the script is executed, the execution stack must contain exactly one value that will be interpreted as a public key.
   One can prove ownership of a UTXO by demonstrating knowledge of both the commitment _blinding factor_, _and_ the _script key_.
-* The _script key_ signs the script input data.
+* The _script key_, commitment _blinding factor_ and commitment _value_ signs the script input data.
 * The _script offset keys_ and _script keys_ are used in conjunction to create a _script offset_, which used in the consensus balance to prevent a number of attacks.